IBM/container-service-getting-started-wt/README.md

 #  Lab Breakdown

-There are four stages to the Lab.
+There are six stages to the Lab, including an optional advanced lab and a getting started lab.

 Lab 0 (Optional): Provides a walkthrough for installing Bluemix command-line tools and the Kubernetes CLI.
 You may skip this lab if you have the containers-registry plugin, the Bluemix CLI and Kubectl already installed on your machine.